 Learning activities which involve the use of food, such as food technology lessons, will be planned in accordance with the child’s IHCPs, taking into account any known allergies of the children involved.

-Academy Rewards and treats will be planned in accordance with this policy, considering known allergies of the pupils in the academy.
-Treats and cake for occasions such as birthdays, sent in by parents MUST not be permitted due to unknown allergens that they contain.
+Academy rewards and treats will be planned in accordance with this policy, considering known allergies of the pupils in the academy.
+Food which could be considered a treat such as sweets and cake for occasions such as birthdays, sent in by parents MUST not be permitted due to unknown allergens that they contain.
+Treats which are provided in individual packets with clearly labelled contents will be permitted.

 Food allergen labelling